 Consider the figures regarding how much the economy is losing simply because of unhappy or dissatisfied employees.
 It can almost come as a shock that so many companies still minimize the impact of an employee recognition program.

 If management takes the time to make employees happy, companies have the potential to gain a huge advantage over the competition by over 200% and see sales numbers that are more than 30% higher than the norm.

 Plus, happy employees are measurably more productive and three-times more creative in their thought processes than their discouraged, unhappy counterparts.
 Which employee would you rather have working for you?

 Building an impactful employee recognition program starts with your company culture.
 Identify what values are most important to emphasize when recognizing employees for their hard work, and build your program around those.
 Then, use the tips outlined above to get started on building a place where employees love to work.

 Want to learn more?
 Request a demo with Fond to see how we can build your employee recognition program.

 Erin Nelson is a Digital Marketing Manager at Fond with over six years of B2B SaaS marketing experience.
-Erin has authored dozens of articles on employee rewards and recognition and frequently researches new trends in R&R. In her spare time, you can find her playing music, reading about socioeconomic and gender-based politics, and listening to true crime podcasts.
+Erin has authored dozens of articles on employee rewards and recognition and frequently researches new trends in R&R. In their spare time, you can find them playing music, reading about socioeconomic and gender-based politics, and listening to true crime podcasts.